robotics-upo/seekthermal_ros/README.md

 - [x] Improve performance.
 Sometimes the CPU comsuption is 100%: Finally fixed, there were 2 while loops withouth sleeps....
 - [ ] Try to improve framerate.
+- [ ] Make it plug and play: Right know, you have to launch the node with the camera connected, and it crashes if you disconnect it.
+The best behavior would be to wait until a device is discovered at the startup and if the camera is disconnected, wait again.